jatindera/esp8266_nodemcu_wifi_setup/README.md

-# ESP8266 SoftAP WiFI Config
+# ESP8266 SoftAP WiFi Config
 This script allows and end users to easily configure an ESP to connect to a local WiFi.
  * Start ESP
  * Connect to the AP it provides